microsoft/FS-Mol/README.md

 # FS-Mol: A Few-Shot Learning Dataset of Molecules

-This repository contains code and data for FS-Mol: A Few-Shot Learning Dataset of Molecules.
+This repository contains data and code for FS-Mol: A Few-Shot Learning Dataset of Molecules.

-# Installation
+## Installation

 1. Clone or download this repository
 2. Install dependencies